Lace Top Wigs and Halacha: 2026 Guide for Sheitel Buyers

 What Wholesale Buyers Need to Know

 Yes.
 Every wholesale shipment includes a printed specification sheet confirming the lining material, opacity rating, and placement relative to the lace mesh.
-This document has been reviewed by multiple rabbinic authorities and can be shown to your clients' Rav upon request.
+This document is designed for your clients' Rav to inspect alongside the physical sample when community approval is required.

 Common Questions About Lace Top Wigs and Halacha

-It depends on your community's standards.
+It depends on your clients' community standards.
 Many Orthodox women wear fully lined lace tops without seeking specific rabbinic approval, but certain communities have additional stringencies.
-If you're unsure, ask your Rav and bring the sheitel so they can personally inspect the lining construction underneath the lace.
+If your store serves those communities, keep a sample and lining spec sheet ready for the buyer's Rav to inspect.

-No. All sheitels — regardless of cap construction — must be removed before mikvah immersion.
+No sheitel should be worn during mikvah immersion, regardless of cap construction.
 This applies equally to lace top, silk top, and any other wig type.
-Consult your local mikvah attendant for guidance on the proper procedure and timing for your community.
+Retailers should give a simple answer and direct clients to their local mikvah attendant for procedure and timing.

 Lined Lace Tops Are Halachically Sound — and They're What Your Clients Want

 Ready to add lined lace tops to your product line?
 Contact LEV to request a lace sample kit and halacha compliance documentation for your rabbinic reviewers.
-We ship samples worldwide within 7 business days, factory direct from Qingdao.
+Samples ship worldwide on the current factory schedule, direct from Qingdao.

 Request Lace Samples and Halacha Documentation